nspcc-dev/neo-go/pkg/rpc/README.md

 > Not all methods are currently supported in the client, please see table below for supported methods.

+### TODO

+* Merge structs so can be used by both server and client.
+* Add missing methods to client.
+* Allow client to connect using client cert.

 ### Supported methods

 | Method  | Implemented | Required to implement |